 Think of all the bad team meetings you have attended: Meetings where one person dominated the conversation, the room argued in circles, or the content shared was repetitive – and could have easily been an email.

 Running an effective team meeting shouldn’t be rocket science.
-However, most managers are still running team meetings that are poorly organized, overly long, and lack clear takeaways.
+However, most managers are still leading team meetings that are poorly organized, overly long, and lack clear takeaways.

 If you’re wondering how you can make your team meetings more productive, this post is for you.

-Here are 8 actionable tips to run team meetings that are both helpful and effective:
+Here are 8 actionable tips for how to lead team meetings that are both helpful and effective:

 1 Create a meeting agenda and encourage everyone to prepare ahead of time